Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 ## Step 8 - Submitting the exercise

 - Open a pull request with the name `Packaged code for PyPI by <your-GitLab-username>` from your fork to the `main` branch of the exercise repository.
+- **Important**: Add the TestPyPI screenshot in the description of the pull request opened for submission.

 ## Bonus: Using Versioneer to handle versioning of code